List of Bleach characters: Noba

 Noba (之芭) is very quiet, rarely speaking more than a few words.
 He is fairly shy, hiding his face when he wishes to show no emotion.
 Despite this, he is somewhat analytical and adept at strategic combat.
 Noba has the power to teleport himself and others to almost any location he has been to, using inter-dimensional portals.
 The dimension inside the portals appears to be red.
 He can also create wormholes to redirect ranged attacks, both physical and energy-based, back at the enemy.
 Noba's plushie body is an anthropomorphic turtle in gray dress trousers and a white ruffled shirt with a red bow tie.
 He retreats into his shell when embarrassed or feeling shy.
 His gigai is of a young slim built, red-haired man with aqua eyes wearing a ninja-esque outfit: a fur coat with a shield on his back and a zippered mask.

-Noba is voiced by Tomokazu Sugita in the Japanese anime and by Roger Craig Smith in the English dub.
+Noba is voiced by Tomokazu Sugita in the original Japanese anime and by Roger Craig Smith in the English dub.

-Lirin
+Ririn

 Lirin (りりん, Ririn) acts as the leader of the Mod-Souls introduced in the Bount arc.
 At times she is petty and arrogant, resulting in her initial dislike of Ichigo Kurosaki.
 She can sense Bount reishi, along with their dolls.
 Other times she shows real concern for others, eventually developing a fondness for Ichigo where she will put herself in harm's way to protect him.
 She often looks down on Kon as inferior, which causes frequent arguments between the two.
 Her special ability is the creation of illusions.
 Lirin's plushie body is an anthropomorphic bird that wears a blue coat, red bow, and blue boots.
 She does not like the plushie at all and claims that she cannot change to another.
 Lirin's gigai is a small girl with short blonde hair wearing a pink, fur-trimmed coat, a purple bird-shaped cape, and red boots.
 She, Kurōdo and Noba all live at Urahara's shop while not in action.

-Lirin is voiced by Yumi Kakazu in the Japanese anime and by Julie Ann Taylor in the English dub.
+Lirin is voiced by Yumi Kakazu in the original Japanese anime and by Julie Ann Taylor in the English dub.